Traditional Plant-Based Cooking

 Malt loaf originates in Scotland and dates back to the late 1800s when a British patent was held by John Montgomerie for making malted bread.
 By 1890 Montgomerie also held a US patent for the special process he designed for preparing his malted bread.

-By the 1950s the Harvo loaf was a popular version of the malt loaf.
+By the 1950s, the Harvo loaf was a popular version of the malt loaf.
 The Harvo loaf was a sticky, sweet, and dense bake that originated in a small English bakery in Birmingham.

+Another British favourite malt loaf is the Soreen Malt Loaf.
+The Soreen Malt Loaf was first developed by John Sorenson in 1938, and was sold locally from his small bakery.
 The current owner of the Soreen brand is the Samworth brothers who purchased the company in 2014.
-Nowadays, millions of Soreen malt loafs in various flavours and sizes are produced in Britain each week.
+Millions of Soreen malt loafs in various flavours and sizes are produced in Britain each week.

 table set for malt loaf and tea pot and cup, tea mat with image of fox, and small jug of white flowers to side, red and white check tablecloth.